Moving to New York City Alone

 Location matters

 NYC is an expensive place to rent an apartment, and unless you have a budget where cost is not a concern, in my experience you often have to choose between location and apartment as getting both can be cost prohibitive.
 I love the apartment I live in, but my dream neighborhood is one I aspire to move to still!
-My first apartment was a smaller one in the Lincoln Center area, which was a block away from Central Park, and I really enjoyed living there while I got comfortable with the different areas in Manhattan.
-Ever since, I have chosen apartment over location, which has worked very well for me, but it is a very personal choice that everyone needs to make for themselves.

 Type of building and its amenities